harness-community/python-pipeline-samples/docs/build.md

 Make Enable API access (ON) with the secret token created

-Click on Connect through Harness Delegate.
-[Check out more on Harness Delegate](https://docs.harness.io/article/sjjik49xww-kubernetes-cluster-connector-settings-reference)
+Click on Connect through Harness Platform.

 To develop more understanding on Connectors [check out the docs here](overview.md)